Should lawmakers be banned from trading stocks?

 With Hawley’s bill, lawmakers in violation would be forced to surrender any profits gained in office to the treasury department.

 In recent years, several lawmakers have faced criticism for their stock trades.
-Former North Carolina Sen. Richard Burr is under civil investigation after he sold more than $1 million in stocks right before the pandemic hit.
+North Carolina Sen. Richard Burr is under civil investigation after he sold more than $1 million in stocks right before the pandemic hit.

 Still, the effort faces an uphill battle.

-Note: *Correction: A previous version of this article incorrectly said Sen. Burr was a former senator.
-He is a sitting senator.
-We regret the error, which has been fixed.